perturbing/hydra-tutorial/hydra-tutorial.md

 </details>

 <details >
 <summary><b><h1 style="display:inline">3.
-Proof of concept</h1></b></summary>
+Using Hydra </h1></b></summary>
 <p><br>
-In this section, we will showcase the usage of the <a href="https://github.com/input-output-hk/hydra-poc">proof of concept</a> implementation of the hydra protocol.
+In this section, we will showcase the usage of the <a href="https://github.com/input-output-hk/hydra">implementation</a> of the hydra protocol.
 The documentation for this implementation can be found <a href="https://hydra.family/head-protocol/">here</a>.
 Below we will show detailed usages of the main components, these consist of the Hydra node and the usage of the associated API it exposes.
 </p>

 *   <details>